neelsmith/hcschedules/tut/quickstart/index.md

 val s18courses = scheduleMap("S18")
 ```

-Create a SemesterSchedule, and us it to generate calendars you can load into apps like Apple Calendar.
+Create a SemesterSchedule, and use it to generate calendars you can load into apps like Apple Calendar.

 ```tut:silent